openvinotoolkit/openvino/docs/IE_DG/ShapeInference.md

     If there is a need to set new batch size for the model, please use `CNNNetwork::reshape` method instead.

 Please do not use runtime reshaping methods together, especially do not call `CNNNetwork::reshape` method after `InferenceEngine::CNNNetwork::setBatchSize` usage.
+`InferenceEngine::CNNNetwork::setBatchSize` method causes irreversible conversion of internal model representation to the legacy model representation.
+It does not use `nGraph` for shape inference which lead to reduced reshape opportunities and may affect performance of the model.

 There are other approaches to reshape the model during the stage of <a href="_docs_MO_DG_prepare_model_convert_model_Converting_Model_General.html#when_to_specify_input_shapes">IR generation</a> or [nGraph::Function creation](../IE_DG/nGraphTutorial.md).

-Practically, some models are not ready to be resized.
+Practically, some models are not ready to be reshaped.
 In this case, a new input shape cannot be set with the Model Optimizer or the `InferenceEngine::CNNNetwork::reshape` method.

-## Troubleshooting Resize Errors
+## Troubleshooting Reshape Errors

 Operation semantics may impose restrictions on input shapes of the operation.
 Shape collision during shape propagation may be a sign that a new shape does not satisfy the restrictions.